torosent/dtsdocs/docs/durable-functions/overview.md

 ---

-Azure Durable Functions is an extension of Azure Functions that enables you to write stateful workflows in a serverless compute environment.
+Azure Durable Functions is an extension of Azure Functions that lets you write **stateful workflows** in a serverless compute environment.
 It's the easiest way to get started with durable orchestrations if you're already using Azure Functions.

+[Get Started →](./quickstart.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View Samples →](./samples.md){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---